These people are our people.

 No matter how awesome she is with Photoshop, though, Stephanie’s heart belongs to mountains and she keeps telling us that the whole backpacking and camping thing is super fun.

-Fortunately, Stephanie keeps herself busy outside of the office volunteering with SOHO (Saving Orphans through Healthcare and Outreach) and her awesome fiancé Eric and Weimaraner, Dierks.
+Fortunately, Stephanie keeps herself busy outside of the office volunteering with SOHO (Saving Orphans through Healthcare and Outreach) and her awesome husband, Eric, and Weimaraner, Dierks.
 Because if you haven’t noticed, Indiana is sans the mountains.

 Traci Cumbay has worked with words since she first took red pen to paper almost 20 years ago.
 She has been a magazine editor, a book editor, and a journalist.
-For the past six years, she has earned her living as a freelance writer, editor, and copywriter.
+During the six years before she joined Well Done Marketing, she earned her living as a freelance writer, editor, and copywriter.

 Traci has ghostwritten several books and published fiction under her very own name.
 She writes restaurant reviews that appear around town and short stories that don’t.
 Traci joined Well Done Marketing in February 2011.
 And in May 2011, she graduated from Butler University with a master of fine arts in creative writing.